 As conifers increase in age, size and abundance, they become more difficult to remove, and costs rise exponentially.
 They also start producing seeds – which spread and compound the infestation.
-Removing sparse young seedlings can cost as little as $1/ha, but treating dense infestations may cost over $10,000/ha.
+Removing sparse young seedlings can cost as little as $1/ha, but treating dense infestations may cost $2,000/ha.
 Wilding control: Guidelines for the control of wilding conifers

 There are two main ways to control wildings: physical (by hand or machine) and chemical.
 Seedlings and small trees can be controlled in the following ways: